Dynamic Forms: Tutorial Guide

 - Multiple values: forms.momentumtools.io/?form=form_id&external_id1=value1&external_id2=value2

-To get the form_id go to the Dynamic Form home page, and click on the share icon of the form.
-The form_id is the 12-digit string at the end of the shareable link.
+To get the form_id click on Share in the menu bar.
+The form_id is the 12-character string at the end of the shareable link.

 To get the external_id of the field, go the Podio app and open the developer page.